Good: Sharper looking than original Auris. Good quality feel to the interior. Available with HSD hybrid system. Well built.

 Bad: Not so efficient for long distances at motorway speeds where some diesel cars still beat it.
 Can feel strained when accelerating hard.

-Good: Seven seat MPV comes in at 96g/km for T4 version so is both VED and London Congestion Charge Free.
-Very pleasant to drive.
+Good: Seven seat MPV comes in at 96g/km for T4 version so is VED free.

 Good: Sharper styled RAV4 only comes in long wheelbase shape.
-Better handling and more interior space.
+Practical, with a good boot and plenty of rear leg room.

 Good: Enjoyable to drive, economical engines including great 1.33 VVT-i, well equipped as standard, plenty of room for rear passengers, HSD hybrid from 2012.